duketemon/pydantic-swift-code/README.md

 ## Overview
-Micro-package that defines a SWIFT code type using the Pydantic package
+Micro-package that defines a SWIFT/BIC code type using the Pydantic package

 ## Installation
 Install from PyPI